ninadmg/ninadmg/README.md

 - 👋 Hi, I’m @ninadmg
-- 🌱 I’m currently learning Android
+- 🌱 I’m currently learning Android and flutter
 - 📫 How to reach me @ninad_mg in twitter

 <!---